Raymond Flood (mathematician)

-Raymond Flood is Emeritus Fellow and a member of the Continuing Education Department at Kellogg College, Oxford, and has been a Professor of Geometry at Gresham College.
+Raymond Gerard Flood is Emeritus Fellow and a member of the Continuing Education Department at Kellogg College, Oxford, and has been a Professor of Geometry at Gresham College.

 Education

 Flood achieved a Bachelor of Science degree at Queens University, Belfast, and a master's degree at Linacre College, Oxford.
 He obtained his PhD from University College, Dublin.
 Flood obtained his doctorate through part-time study, as he had already acquired a family and a job.

 Career

 In 1990, Flood was made a Founding Fellow of Kellogg College, Oxford, formally Rewley House.
 Kellogg College, Oxford was created to look after the interests of mature and part-time students.
 Flood primarily teaches those students who are either mature, or who study part-time.
 He has held numerous positions at the College and the University of Oxford, including Curator of the University Libraries and as a University lecturer at the University of Oxford.